Study Abroad Credit Approval Process

-All coursework taken abroad counts toward a student's GPA and transfers back to Fredonia as general elective credit.
-If students want coursework to count for major, minor, or CCC coursework, they must go through the course approval process with the appropriate departments on campus.
-To begin the course approval process, students should use the Overseas Course Approval Form after being accepted to their study abroad program.
+All coursework taken abroad counts toward a student's GPA.
+It can transfer back to Fredonia as general elective credit, or it can be approved for other degree requirements.
+If students want study abroad coursework to fulfill any specific degree requirements or credits, they must go through the approval process with the appropriate departments on campus.
+To begin this process, students should use the Overseas Course Approval Form after being accepted to their study abroad program.

 - Explore coursework at the institution abroad to see if you can find courses that are equivalent to those that you must take at Fredonia.

-- Obtain specific course information, such as a syllabus or course description, that you can bring to meetings with Department Chairs.
+- Gather specific course information from the institution abroad, such as a syllabus or course description, which you will need to bring to meetings with Department Chairs.

-- If you want to take a course that does not have a Fredonia equivalent and you want CCC credit, submit the Request for Waiver, Substitution form to the Associate Provost for Curriculum, Assessment, and Academic Support.
+- If you want to take a course that does not have a Fredonia equivalent and you want Fredonia Foundations credit, submit the Request for Waiver, Substitution form to the Associate Provost for Curriculum, Assessment, and Academic Support.

 Getting Approval for Major/Minor Courses

-If you are seeking approval for CCC coursework abroad, you must consult the online listing of CCC courses to see if there are equivalencies.
-If you believe that you find a course abroad that is equivalent to a Fredonia CCC, you should meet with the Department Chair where the CCC is offered.
-For example, if you find a US History course at your institution abroad that you believe is equivalent to HIST 105 (Category 4 - American History), you must meet with the Department Chair for History at Fredonia.
+If you are seeking approval for a Fredonia Foundations coursework, you should consult the Fredonia Foundations courses to see if there are any equivalencies.
+If you believe that you find a course abroad that is equivalent to a Fredonia Foundations course, you should meet with the department chair where the course is offered.
+For example, if you find a Spanish language course at your institution abroad that you believe is equivalent to SPAN 110, you must meet with the department chair for World Languages & Cultures for approval.

 What If My Courses Change While Abroad?

 If your course schedule at your university abroad changes, it is up to you to pursue and obtain approvals for new courses you may take.
-Because you are abroad, you may email the Department Chair where the major/minor or CCC course is offered, but you must include the Office of International Education on these approval emails.
+Because you are abroad, you may email the department chair where the major/minor or Fredonia Foundations course is offered, but you must include the Office of International Education on these approval emails.
 Remember, it is still important that you enroll in coursework that is equivalent to requirements at Fredonia so that you have the best chance of the course being approved.